agardiner/batch-kit/README.md

 - A resource manager class that can be used to ensure the cleanup of any resource that has an acquire/release pair of methods.
-Use of the {Batch::ResourceManager} class ensures that a job releases all resources in both success and error outcomes.
+Use of the {BatchiKit::ResourceManager} class ensures that a job releases all resources in both success and error outcomes.
 Support is also provided for locking resources, such that concurrent or discrete jobs that share a resource can coordinate their use.